A “Coastal Cozy”-Themed Wedding on the Eastern Shore

-Amanda, a marketing director from Elliott City, and Matt, a project manager from Catonsville, met at a mutual friend’s house.
+Amanda, a marketing director from Ellicott City, and Matt, a project manager from Catonsville, met at a mutual friend’s house.
 Three years after a first date at Nick’s Fish House in Baltimore, Matt popped the question while the two were walking their dog at a local park.

 Get more Washingtonian Weddings inspo